JosephLai241/URS/README.md

 * [Contributors](#contributors)
 * [Releases](#releases)

 # URS Overview

 Scrape speeds will be determined by the speed of your internet connection.

-All exported files will be saved to the current working directory.
+All exported files will be saved within the directory `scrapes/` and stored in a sub-directory labeled with the date.
+These directories will automatically be created when you run the scraper.

 ## A Table of All Subreddit, Redditor, and Post Comments Attributes